A Legacy in Stone: The Mamluk Sultanate and Its Funerary Architecture

 Structural Innovation and the Dominance of the Dome

 The dome was paired with the minaret, another vertical element that gave the complexes a powerful presence.
 The Mamluk minaret evolved from the simple square towers of the earlier period into more elaborate, multi-tiered structures, often with a bulbous lantern at the top.
 The minaret of the Madrasa and Tomb of Sultan Barquq (built 1384-1386) is a splendid example of this mature style, featuring a square base, an octagonal second tier, and a ribbed circular top.
 Together, the dome and minaret created a dynamic visual dialogue, balancing the earthly weight of the tomb with the spiritual aspiration of the call to prayer.
+The use of muqarnas—stalactite-like vaulting—in the transition zones under domes and in the capitals of columns added a further layer of three-dimensional ornamentation that drew the eye upward.

 Materials, Carving, and the Ornamental Repertoire

 Mamluk builders made extensive use of stone, a departure from the brick construction of earlier periods in Egypt.
 This preference for stone allowed for a level of precision and durability that is breathtaking.
 Craftsmen developed exceptional skill in ablaq masonry, the alternating use of light and dark colored stones (typically limestone and basalt) to create striped courses and decorative arches.
 This technique, visible on the facades of almost all major Mamluk complexes, added a vibrant, rhythmic quality to the buildings.
+The effect was often heightened with inlays of marble, mother-of-pearl, and colored paste, creating a rich polychrome surface that caught the light.

 Ornamentation was not merely decorative but deeply symbolic.
 Geometric patterns, often in the form of complex star polygons, reflected the order and harmony of the cosmos, a reflection of divine unity.
 Arabesques, flowing vegetal motifs, symbolized the endless and abundant nature of paradise.
 These patterns were carved into stone with extraordinary skill, covering facades, window grilles, and the surfaces of domes.
 The use of calligraphy, particularly in the thuluth script, was paramount.
 Inscriptions were not limited to identifying the patron and the date of construction.
 They prominently featured lengthy passages from the Quran, including the Throne Verse (Ayat al-Kursi) and verses describing paradise, Judgment Day, and the reward of the faithful.
 The very walls of the tomb were made to speak the words of God, transforming the space into a continuous act of devotion and a reminder of the fleeting nature of worldly power.